dw511214992/azure-track2-js-sdk-release-tools/docs/llc.md

-# Azure LLC JS SDK Tool
+# Azure JS LLC Tool
-Azure LLC JS SDK Tool can help you get llc codes by one command in few minutes.
+Azure JS LLC Tool can help you get llc codes by one command in few minutes.

 *Note: Currently, this tools only supports generating dataplane sdk, and only can run in powershell/bash.*